lit-codes/infrastructure/k8s/rmp/README.md

 - `endpoint-sg-1`: this is a Digital Ocean droplet, running our Kubernetes cluster
 - `raspberrypi`: which is a Raspberry Pi 4, currently used to run our PG server
+- `buster01`: A newly added node, running on Debian Buster

 ## Node labels